cuibonobo/terra-incognita/README.md

 The DO is what will allow for realtime communication via WebSockets to pass that information back and forth between the clients, but I'm very fuzzy on the details.
 The [Cloudflare DO chat demo](https://github.com/cloudflare/workers-chat-demo) should point me in the right direction.
 Unfortunately the server code is in a single `.mjs` file and the client code is all in an `.html` file so it will take some time to decode everything that's happening.

 [2 hours]

+### 2022-02-01

+Spent a long time stuck on an issue where uploads to B2 weren't working.
+Added a CLI so that scripts are easier to add and experiment with.

+Scraper will now upload images to B2 in addition to downloading to the `assets` directory.
+Next step is to get the app to read from B2 instead of the local directory.

+[6 hours]